-- 5.5.1 Trade unions play a vital role in advising and representing staff throughout the change process, upholding the principles of this policy and providing feedback on the views of the employees affected. - 5.5.2.
-Union representatives should discuss matters of concern informally before raising concerns under any formal processes so as to not unduly delay organisational change processes.
+- Trade unions play a vital role in advising and representing colleagues throughout the change process, upholding the principles of this policy and providing feedback on the views of the colleagues affected. - Union representatives should discuss matters of concern informally before raising concerns under any formal processes so as to not unduly delay organisational change processes.

-5.6.
-Line managers
+5.6 Line managers

-- 5.6.1.
-Will work with the Human Resources team to ensure effective support, engagement and communication with employees around suitable alternative employment vacancies. - 5.6.2.
-Will provide additional welfare and wellbeing support and signposting for individuals affected by change.
+• Will work with the Human Resources team to ensure effective support, engagement and communication with colleagues around suitable alternative employment vacancies.

+• Will provide additional welfare and wellbeing support and signposting for individuals affected by change.

-5.7.
-Human Resources
+5.7 Human Resources

-- 5.7.1.
-Working in partnership in developing business case proposals, - 5.7.2.
-Providing advice, support and guidance throughout all change processes. - 5.7.3.
-To provide support at group consultation and individual meetings. - 5.7.4.
-Maintenance of the redeployment register, working with line managers to ensure employees are made aware of suitable alternative posts, where available. - 5.7.5.
-In the event of redundancy, they will provide all necessary paperwork in a timely manner, notify the Department of Business, Energy and Industrial Strategy and other statutory bodies, as necessary, within the set timeframe.
+- Working in partnership in developing business case proposals, - Providing advice, support and guidance throughout all change processes. - To provide support at group consultation and individual meetings. - Maintenance of the redeployment register, working with line managers to ensure colleagues are made aware of suitable alternative posts, where available. - In the event of redundancy, they will provide all necessary paperwork in a timely manner, notify the Department of Business, Energy and Industrial Strategy and other statutory bodies, as necessary, within the set timeframe.